 It is a different type of Flatbrød, i.e., Flatbread.
 Potato lefse is made of potato in a flatbread.
 Boiled potatoes are crushed and squeezed.
 Barley or other flour’s flat circles are made and stuffed with potato mix, and further cooked mildly on the pan.

 One can try it with many types of sauces, jams, cheese, and meat soups, depending upon the choices.
 You’ll see Lefse in most of the meals.

 It vaguely means Cream-cake.
-It is a follower of Italian sweet cookie Pizzelle.
+It is a follower of the Italian sweet cookie Pizzelle.
 Krumkake is ironed griddles or waffles, which are decorated with different designs on both sides and shaped in cone form.

 Once the cone is made, Sideway, the cream is prepared by a blend of eggs, sugar, buttermilk, and flavors such as vanilla.
-Once the cream is ready, it is poured in the waffle cone; all are heated together till browned and served as a sweet dessert.
+Once the cream is ready, it is poured into the waffle cone; all are heated together till browned and served as a sweet dessert.
 It is one of the best Norwegian dishes.

 As easy as it sounds, pickled herring is herring fish consumed with Pickle.
 You may find it as ‘Sursild’ in some regions.
 After herring is cured with salt and salt removal is done, Vinegar, salt or bay leaves, peppercorn, raw onions are added.